tobybreckon/chroma-keying/README.md

 # Colour Selection and Filtering in Real-time Video

-This repository contains a set of computer science taster coding exercises for colour filtering from a live video image, including _Harry Potter_ style invisibility cloaking.
+This repository contains a set of computer science taster coding exercises for colour filtering from a live video image, including _Harry Potter_ style invisibility cloaking via a technique known as chroma keying.
 It is designed to give you a starter experience in Python coding and real-time image manipulation.

 ## Getting Started